UrbanGraph: Physics-Informed Spatio-Temporal Dynamic Heterogeneous Graphs for Urban Microclimate Prediction: Conclusion

 \section{Conclusion}

-In this paper, we proposed UrbanGraph, a physics-informed dynamic heterogeneous graph framework for solving urban dynamic heterogeneous graph computing tasks.
-We tested it on the problem of microclimate prediction, where UrbanGraph achieved the best performance compared to all baselines.
-It improves prediction accuracy by up to 10.8\% (in R²) and computational efficiency by 17.0\% (in FLOPs), with the heterogeneous and dynamic graph mechanisms contributing gains of 3.5\% and 7.1\%, respectively.
+In this paper, we proposed UrbanGraph, a physics-informed dynamic graph framework for microclimate prediction.
+Achieving state-of-the-art accuracy ($R^2=0.8542$), UrbanGraph outperforms the strongest baseline (LRGCN) with a 73.8\% reduction in FLOPs and 21\% faster training.
+This result validates the superior efficiency of explicit causal pruning over implicit recurrence.

 Furthermore, the UMC4/12 dataset, which we constructed and released, serves as the first high-resolution benchmark in this field and will help accelerate the development and fair comparison of new algorithms in the future.
-In summary, our work advances the application of data-driven methods in the field of urban physical field prediction and points to a promising direction for future research.
+In summary, UrbanGraph demonstrates the potential of structural priors in bridging the gap between numerical simulation and deep learning.
+Beyond microclimate prediction, our work offers a generalizable explicit topological encoding paradigm for spatio-temporal dynamics governed by known physical equations.

 \textbf{Limitation and Future Work}.
 Our work explicitly encodes predefined physical processes (i.e., prior knowledge) into the graph topology.
 While this has shown performance advantages, it may oversimplify the real physical processes, as it might overlook latent relationships present in the data that we have not yet modeled or are unknown.
-Therefore, a key direction for future research is to explore adaptive graph learning methods.
-The core objective is to design a framework that can automatically learn and optimize the graph structure from data in an end-to-end manner.
-Such a framework could not only surpass existing frameworks on prediction tasks but also uncover unknown interaction patterns among urban entities, providing new insights for urban science.
+To address this trade-off between physical consistency and model flexibility, a critical future direction is to develop a Hybrid Topology framework.
+By augmenting the fixed physical graph with a sparse, learnable Residual Graph, future models could uncover unmodeled interaction patterns from data residuals.
+This approach effectively balances the robustness of engineering rules with the flexibility required to identify new physical mechanisms.